schorschii/Simple-Signer/README.md

 then

-- Enter the path to your certificate file and your certificate's passphrase, then click "Sign!"
+- Enter the path to your certificate file and your certificate's passphrase, then click:
+  - **Sign**: allows multiple users to place their signature
+  - **Certify**: places your signature and locks the document - after that, no further signature can be added

 ## Development
 ### I18n